Bio-protocol/GO_KEGG_enrichment_analysis_for_rice_genes/README.md

 #### Step 1: GO enrichment analysis using annotations from self-curated annotation files

-- 1.1 Prepare rice gene GO annotation files using public annotation databases.
-(Step 1.a in the protocol)
+- 1.1 Prepare rice gene GO annotation files curated from public annotation databases.

 Run the command in Linux.
 ```
 sh workflow/1_curate_rice_GO_annotation.sh
 ```

-After this step, work on a local computer and run the following scripts in R. Also, create two new folders: data and output. data: to save intermediate result files. output: to save the final files.
-Save the files from Step 1 into the data folder.
+After this step, work on a local computer and run the following scripts in R.

+Also, create two new folders: data and output. */data*: to save intermediate result files. */output*: to save the final files.
+Save the files from Step 1.1 into the */data* folder.

-- 1.2 Prepare self-provided GO annotations for clusterProfiler function.
-(Step 1.b in the protocol)
+- 1.2 Prepare the GO ID to GO name mapping files.

 ```
 source("workflow/2_prep_GO_annotation_files.R")